 Older versions of packet forwarders implementing the UDP protocol do not implement any queuing system for downlinks, resulting in packet loss since SX130x concentrators do not buffer multiple downlinks.
 The Things Enterprise Stack therefore implements, for the UDP protocol, a delay to send downlinks to gateway just before they’re meant to be emitted by the concentrator.
 You can disable this feature individually per gateway, for example if the RTT between your gateway and the Gateway Server is too high.

-Gateways can connect to a Gateway Server by exchanging protocol buffers over MQTT.
+Gateways can connect to a Gateway Server by exchanging Protocol Buffers over MQTT.
 MQTT is available over TLS, providing confidentiality of messages exchanged between the gateway and the network.
 The encoding with protocol buffers reduces bandwidth usage compared to the UDP protocol, which uses JSON encoding.
 See Gateway Server MQTT Protocol for technical details.

 Packet forwarders implementing the MQTT protocols are specific for The Things Enterprise Stack .